elastic/SPA-routing-experience/README.md

 Improving client-side routing in single-page apps (SPAs) through good UX.
 This version of the SPA routing experience does the following:

 1. Announces route changes to screen readers with a live region
-2. If users click the navigation links with a mouse, focus is handled by the browser **OR**
+2. Focus is set automatically on the live region to ensure screen readers announce it consistently
-3. If users click the navigation links by pressing the `Enter` key, focus is set on the skip to content link
+3. Pressing `Tab` always sets focus on the skip to main content link
+4. Previously this version made allownances to show / hide the skip link based on mouse or keyboard behavior, but that was factored out for a more unified UX

 ## A better accessible router and skip link
 It's important to include a skip link for keyboard navigation.
 It's important to let screen readers know a route was changed client-side.
 These are fairly simple tasks in isolation, but become more nuanced when you try to do both well, together.
 This is our attempt at doing just that.